StefanRichterHuber/Thermobeacon-server/README.md

 ## Previous work and motivation

 I had several ThermoBeacon sensors distributed in my house, which I wanted to integrate into in my smart home setup.
-Since the current setup uses a MQTT broker to collect sensor data, MQTT was decided to be the target.
+Since the current setup uses a MQTT broker to collect sensor data, MQTT was decided to be the target platform.

 There are already at least two projects [thermobeacon](https://github.com/rnlgreen/thermobeacon ) and [ThermoBeacon-pyhap](https://github.com/iskalchev/ThermoBeacon-pyhap) available to access and parse the data from the ThermoBeacons.
 Both helped me to understand the protocol and write the parser.

-Unfortunately both apps where not a perfect fit, especially when the target platform is docker.
+Unfortunately both apps where not a perfect fit, especially when the deployment platform is docker.
 Python runtime results in relatively heavy-weight containers and both scripts do not support a proper configuration using environment variables (see [The twelve-factor app](https://12factor.net/) ).

 ## Requirements

 Of course you need a host system with a bluetooth BLE adapter.
-To build the project one can either install rust nightly and following dependencies (for debian)
+To build the project one can either install rust and following dependencies (for debian)

 ```bash
 apt-get install -y libdbus-1-dev libssl-dev build-essential cmake